dougmac3/KES_AEScriptsInfo/README.md

   <a name="not-recommended"></a>
 ### NOT RECOMMENDED BUT REQUIRED IF NOT USING `af.helpUI();`
-*Not as easy to implement and not necessary if following RECOMMENDED section above as they are all already included in `af.helpUI()`*
+*Not as easy to implement and not necessary if following MANDATORY section above as they are all already included in `af.helpUI()`*

 > *IF YOU ARE NOT USING `af.helpUI();` YOU WILL NEED TO MAKE YOUR OWN HELP UI*
 > Use the following functions to add the required license functionality to your UI